 Formed in 2007 by Norwegian trumpeter Tine Thing Helseth, the 10-member, all-female Norwegian brass band tenThing are rapidly establishing themselves on the international scene. tenThing will perform at Goshen College Music Center’s Sauder Concert Hall on March 31 at 7:30 p.m. as part of the Performing Arts Series.

-Goshen College faculty, staff and student women will perform stories about friendship, sexuality, body image, trauma and triumph in the second annual Goshen Monologues on Tuesday, April 14.
-The performance will take place at 8 p.m. in the Goshen College Church-Chapel and is free and open to the public.
+Goshen College faculty, staff and student women will perform stories about friendship, sexuality, body image, trauma and triumph in the fourth annual Goshen Monologues on Saturday, March 11, 2017.
+The performance will take place at 7 p.m. in the Goshen College Church-Chapel and is free and open to the public.

 The documentary, “Admit One: The Story of the Goshen Theater,” was directed by Riley Bean-Mills, a junior communication major from Milltown, Indiana, in conjunction with Goshen College’s film production company, FiveCore Media.
 The 26-minute documentary explores the rich history of the Goshen Theater and the tremendous task currently underway to restore and revive it.